 When the seedlings are young, they are susceptible to drought (so keep their soil moist) and to damage from slugs and snails.
 Be sure to take control measures against these pests.
 Later in the season, Japanese beetles can become a problem.
-You can dust the leaves with garden lime to discourage them or simply pick them off by hand and throw the beetles in a bucket of soapy water.
+Pick them off by hand and throw the beetles in a bucket of soapy water.

 During the summer, butternut squash plants profit from regular watering and fertilizing.
 Make sure the vines get at least an inch of water per week.
 Add mulch around the plants so that the fruit do not have direct contact with the soil.
 This will keep them dry and help prevent rotting, plus mulch helps retain water in the soil.
 You can also place small boards, flat stones, or bricks under the fruit to keep them off the ground.